-The idea of a traveling right after graduating and becoming a newly licensed therapist can be very exciting, but daunting at the same time.
+The idea of a travel therapy job right after graduating and becoming a newly licensed therapist can be very exciting, but daunting at the same time.
 You’ve been working incredibly hard over the last several years to pursue a profession you are passionate about and are ready to start your career out with a bang.
 You may have heard tidbits here and there about travel therapy, but don’t know much about it.
 It sounds exciting, but you don’t even know where to begin in this whole new world.
-Here are five tips to get you started in your pursuit of travel therapy as a newly minted therapist.
+Here are five new grad travel therapy tips to get you started in your pursuit of travel therapy as a newly minted therapist.

 1. Learn the Lingo